js13kGames/back-in-black/readme.md

 Deletes the object with the given string key.

-Returns `true` when successful, including when no such object exists.
+Returns truthy when successful, including when no such object exists.

-Returns `false` and has no side effects when unsuccessful.
+Returns falsy and has no side effects when unsuccessful.

 ### Defined by the engine